Musubi Hot Pot Recipe: A Culinary Journey to Japan’s Heart

 If you make this hot pot at home, I’d love to see your creations and hear how it turned out!
 Please share photos and tag @foodandmeal on social media so I can take a peek into your kitchens.
 And feel free to leave a comment below letting me know what ingredients you added to give this dish your own unique twist.
 I can’t wait to see the fun variations you come up with!

-Musubi Hot Pot Recipe: A Culinary Journey To Japan'S Heart 3
+Musubi Hot Pot Recipe: A Culinary Journey to Japan's Heart 3

 Pastry chef at